WayneD/script.tv.show.next.aired/README.txt

     Window(home).Property(NextAired.7.Date)

-The day-of-the-week name for each container (not abbreviated), but the today- week Guide gets a localized Yesterday and Today in place of 200 and 201:
+The day-of-the-week name for each container (not abbreviated), but the today- week Guide gets a localized Yesterday and Today in place of 200 and 201, and any containers that are disabled by the user have no set value for that num:
-    Window(home).Property(TVGuide.200.Wday)
+    Window(home).Property(NextAired.200.Wday)
     ...
-    Window(home).Property(TVGuide.215.Wday)
+    Window(home).Property(NextAired.215.Wday)

-The date for each container in a nice format (similar to datelong minus the year, but with an abbreviated day-of-the-week name -- e.g. English looks like "Mon, Feb 14"):
+The date for each container in a nice format, similar to datelong minus the year, but with an abbreviated day-of-the-week name (e.g. English looks like "Mon, Feb 14").
+Any containers that are disabled by the user have no set value for that num (e.g. 7-days w/o yesterday would only get 201..207):
-    Window(home).Property(TVGuide.200.Date)
+    Window(home).Property(NextAired.200.Date)
     ...
-    Window(home).Property(TVGuide.215.Date)
+    Window(home).Property(NextAired.215.Date)

 A list of available infolabels:
     ListItem.Label          (tv show name)